dball/skip_activerecord_callbacks/README.md

 This is trivially fixable by moving the guard to a `before_destroy` callback, or more correctly by moving the persistent object lifecycle concerns up into a service model.

+`update_without_callbacks` used to save the model without updating its dirty attribute changes hash.
+This is no longer the case.
+I regard the new behavior as more correct, to the extent that a hack built on a pile of hacks can be considered to exhibit correctness, but if it's problematic, it would be relatively easy to clone the changes hash and push it back afterwards.